This post may contain affiliate links for your convenience, which means I will be compensated if you make a purchase after clicking on my links.

 According to DogsNaturally, “Pumpkin seeds contain the amino acid called cucurbitin, which paralyzes and eliminates the worms from the digestive tract.”

-If you drop a few when carving your pumpkin, he can eat them raw.
+If you drop a few when carving your pumpkin, they can eat them raw.
 But anytime after that, make sure to roast the seeds to keep them fresh for longer (about a month).
 Raw pumpkin seeds will become spoiled quickly without roasting.
-Seeds that are unsalted for your dog is best.

-Roasting pumpkin seeds is very easy.
-Simply wash them, removing the pumpkin flesh as best as possible.
-Spread them out on a roasting pan, and put them in a preheated oven at 300° for about 20-25 minutes.
+QUICK TIP: Roasting pumpkin seeds is very easy.
+Simply wash them, remove the pumpkin flesh as best as possible.
+Spread them out on a roasting pan and put them in a preheated oven at 300° for about 20-25 minutes.
 You can roast a batch for yourself with some olive oil and salt and a plain batch for your dog.

 About the Author